 How We Help

-Energize Connecticut makes it affordable to install a ductless heat pump with rebates of $250 to $1000 for qualifying units provided by the Connecticut Energy Efficiency Fund.
-Find a qualified installer
+Energize Connecticut makes it affordable to install a ductless heat pump with rebates for qualifying units of up to $300 per home, provided by the Connecticut Energy Efficiency Fund.
+Systems must be installed by a DPUC Approved Installer to qualify for the rebate.
+See a list of DPUC Approved Installers.

 How Ductless Heat Pumps Work